Fall 2024 Christmas Tree Update IPM Christmas Tree Notes

 Skip to Dry and Hot Weather Can Increase Sucking-Type Insect Populations

 Harsh climatic conditions can affect insect populations, although different types of insects have different reactions to plant host stress.
 Chewing insects such as caterpillars or sawflies have lower reproductive rates on stressed plants.
-However, sucking-type insects (aphids, scales, adelgids, and mites) often grow faster and have higher rates of reproduction on stressed plants compared to un-stressed plants.
-Water stress particularly increases sucking-type insect reproduction rates.
-Younger trees are also more vulnerable to sucking-type insects than mature trees.
+However, sucking-type arthropods (aphids, scales, adelgids, and mites) often grow faster and have higher rates of reproduction on stressed plants compared to un-stressed plants.
+Water stress particularly increases sucking-type arthropod reproduction rates.
+Younger trees are also more vulnerable to sucking-type arthropods than mature trees.
 Conifers are more susceptible to insect/mite damage than deciduous trees, and slower-growing plants withstand insect/mite damage than faster-growing trees.

 Therefore, young (and fast growing) Fraser firs are at particular risk from aphids, scales, adelgids, and mites in years with water and heat stress.
 Growers should take special care to check for the non-native cryptomeria scale (Aspidiotus cryptomeriae), non-native elongate hemlock scale (Fiorinia externa), and cinara aphid (Cinara spp.) in trees headed to market this fall.